Proven-Paradox/shaper-system/Handbook.md

 Duration: 3 rounds
 Effect: If this Ability hits, the target becomes [Chilled](#chill-x) for three rounds.
 The Chill severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering ice damage.
 This can be a winter incantation, drawing the heat away from your target, a freeze ray, a literal cold glare, or similar effects.

+#### Coordinated Stride
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: Self and up to 2 allies
+Cost: 3 MP
+Effect: You and target allies move 1 Square.
+A given character can only move with this Ability once per Turn.
+Description: Moving at the same time as your .
+This could represent coordinating tactical movement with well-trained teammates, a strong character physically lifting allies as they move, teleportation magic, a short range portal, or similar effects.

 #### Counter Stance
 Auxiliary